 Located 6,200 feet in the Sierra Nevada just outside of Truckee, California, Donner Memorial State Park was established to preserve and tell maybe the darkest side of early pioneer life in California.

-It forever will stand as a reminder of how and where the Donner Party Camp met its ill-fated end when it was trapped in the clutches of the Sierra Nevada Mountain range by inclement weather during the winters of 1846-47.
+It forever will stand as a reminder of how and where the Donner Party Camp met its unfortunate end when it was trapped in the clutches of the Sierra Nevada Mountain range by inclement weather during the winters of 1846-47.

-During this time, the party did not have the supplies necessary to take on such a task, and to make matters worse, they also did not have any shelter to speak of.
-Miraculously, and perhaps tragically, it is rumored that surviving members of the group were forced to turn to cannibalism in order to live to tell the tale of their plight.
+During this time, the party did not have the supplies necessary to take on such a task.
+To make matters worse, they also did not have any shelter.
+Miraculously, and perhaps tragically, it is rumored that surviving members of the group turned to cannibalism to live to tell the tale of their plight.

-Since 1928, thousands of curious visitors reportedly visit the more than 3,000-acre park and National Historic Landmark each year that contains around two and a half miles of hiking trails to explore the area’ rugged terrain blanketed in thick Jeffrey pine and white oak.
+Since 1928, thousands of curious visitors reportedly visit the more than 3,000-acre park and National Historic Landmark each year that contains around two and a half miles of hiking trails to explore the area’s rugged terrain blanketed in thick Jeffrey pine and white oak.

-In addition, there are also three miles of lake area on the aptly named, Donner Lake.
-The lake is a hub of major recreation, featuring boating and trout fishing, but also provides a mellow place for a relaxing stroll or shady picnic.
+The lake is a hub of significant recreation, featuring boating and trout fishing, but it also provides a mellow place for a relaxing stroll or shady picnic.

 Although there are many features throughout the park, it is best known for two.
 The first is the Emigrant Trail Museum and the other being Pioneer Monument, located on the east side of the lake, in and outside the park’s visitor center.